 The follicles develop from stage 1 to Graffian follicles to corpus luteum.
 The development of the follicles is the necessary study of the transverse section of an ovary.

 The male reproductive organ has two primary structures.
 A pair of testes and some accessory reproductive structures.
-An adult mammalian testes perform two essential functions.
+Adult mammalian testes perform two essential functions.
 The first is spermatogenesis, and the second is male sex hormone production.
-The main male hormones produced in the testis is testosterone.
+The main male hormone produced in the testis is testosterone.
 There are a few common diseases linked with the testes such as testicular cancer, testicular trauma, infertility issues, swelling, hypogonadism and more.
 All these diseases are linked with bruising, clotting and severe pain.

 Aim: To study and identify the T.S.
-Of mammalian ovary under a microscope through permanent slides.
+Of mammalian ovaries under a microscope through permanent slides.

 Apparatus: Permanent slides of T.S. or transverse section of the testis, microscope

-Observation: Same as that of the T.S. of mammalian ovary, the T.S. of mammalian testis also has a thick fibrous tissue covering it known as tunica albuginea.
+Observation: Same as that of the T.S. of the mammalian ovary, the T.S. of mammalian testis also has a thick fibrous tissue covering it known as tunica albuginea.
 Tubules are present inside the interstitial tissues.
 The formation of gametes in the T.S. of mammalian testis starts from Spermatogonia to Spermatozoa.
 This last stage is sperm formation.
-Majority of the sperms have Sertoli cells embedded in them.
+The majority of the sperms have Sertoli cells embedded in them.

 Make sure to wear laboratory gloves.